Authors: Nir London, Barak Raveh, Dana Movshovitz-Attias, Yuval Sadan, Orly Marcu, Ora Schueler-Furman

 Sedan Y., Marcu O., Lyskov S., Schueler-Furman O. (2016) "Peptiderive server: derive peptide inhibitors from protein–protein interactions", NAR V 44(Web Server issue), pp W536–W541.

-We have used this protocol in the past to evaluate the fraction of interfaces that could be inhibited by a peptide or a peptidomimetic.
-We found on two representative benchmarks that this amounts to around 50% of the interactions.
+A previous run of this protocol on two highly reliable benchmarks showed that the fraction of interfaces that could potentially be inhibited by a peptide or a peptidomimetic amounts to around 50% of the tested interactions.
 Further simulations with FlexPepDock of some of the derived peptides indicate that they will assume a similar conformation when cut out to the conformation they adopt within the full protein.
-This does not really look at conformational entropy of course, it just evaluates the local stability (London, Raveh, Movshovitz-Attias & Schueler-Furman (2010).
+This does not really look at conformational entropy, it just evaluates the local stability (London, Raveh, Movshovitz-Attias & Schueler-Furman (2010).
 Can self-inhibitory peptides be derived from the interfaces of globular protein-protein interactions?
 Proteins, 78:314. doi:10.1002/prot.22785).
-Also, for a set of solved structures of structures of small molecules that inhibit protein interactions in complex with their partner indicates that these target the same sites as identified by this simple protocol (the molecules come from in vitro screens, not drug design of course) (London, Raveh & Schueler-Furman (2013).
+Also, PeptiDerive analysis of a set of solved complex structures, where there are also solved structures of small molecules bound to one of the partners indicates that these target the same sites as identified by this simple protocol (the molecules come from in vitro screens, not drug design of course) (London, Raveh & Schueler-Furman (2013).
 Druggable protein–protein interactions—from hot spots to hot segments.
 Current Opinion in Chemical Biology. doi:10.1016/j.cbpa.2013.10.011)